Data Sharing Terms

 • Table 1 – Exporters and Importers: See Annexure 1-A

-• Table 2 – The option selected is option no. 1 “The version of the Approved EU SCCs which this Addendum is appended to, detailed below, including the Appendix Information” referred in Appendix 1
+• Table 2 – The option selected is option no. 1 “The version of the Approved EU SCCs

 • Table 3 –

-• Description of the transfers – See Annexures 1-2
+o Description of the transfers – See Annexures 1-2

-• Technical and Organization Measures – See Annexure 2
+o Technical and Organization Measures – See Annexure 2

-• List of Sub Processors – Not applicable
+o List of Sub Processors – Not applicable

-• Table 4 – The option selected is option no. 3 “Neither Party
+• Table 4 – The option selected is option no. 3 “Neither Party”

 Products